A reader named Ken Murphy asks:

 People argue about whether the New Testament really refers to Jesus as God.
 What they don't realize is that in the Greek linguistic context, calling Jesus theos is actually a surprisingly ambiguous statement of Jesus' divinity (and many of the passages calling Jesus theos can be explained away).
 What is quite unambiguous is calling Jesus kyrios and then applying to him Old Testament passages in which kyrios is a substitution for YHWH.
 For example "Everyone who calls on the name of the Lord will be saved (Rom 10:13)"

 To those of my readers who are baptized, remember that you have been dedicated into "the name of the Father, the Son, and the Holy Spirit"!
 What name is this?
 It is a singular name.
-"The Father, the Son, and the Holy Spirit" is grammatically plural, not singular.
-So the "name" must refer to some unmentioned name which belongs to all three persons equally.
+"The Father, the Son, and the Holy Spirit" is grammatically plural, not a single name.
+So the "name" must instead refer to some unmentioned title which belongs to all three persons equally.
 The mystery of our faith is that all three persons are one YHWH, the eternal existence.
 This passage is another example of an implicit reference to that Name which no first century Jew would ever say.

 This is the Name into which you were baptized, making you into God's Temple.
 If you defile this Temple, you also dishonor the Name which God placed in you.
 But if you honor him, he will honor you, by coming to live with you.